A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Riddle, damn the man for staying so near his thoughts, actually snorted.

 Riddle of course had no such qualms.
 You drained him quite nicely.
-Leave him for now, he has no reserves left to give.
+Leave him for now.
 A bit of restraint would be wise next time, or you won't be able to use him ever again.

 Harry felt shivers crawl over his back.
-I don't want to use him, I don't want to use any of them!
-He hurled back, twitching for an escape that wasn't possible.
+I don't want to use them at all!
+He hurled back, twitching for an escape from Riddle that wasn't possible.

 He was reminded of that moment when Voldemort had steadied him against the wall after his head had been sliced up, and drizzled power into his scar...

 Tomorrow you can use Malfoy.
 He's begging for it really, with that attitude.
-It'll speed things up.
-I should know, I became a master of raw magic around the age of sixteen.
+You want to become better at it, right?
+I myself became a master of raw magic around the age of sixteen.

-He stood, hurrying away from the suffocating air and into the hallway – as if he could escape his tormentor that way.
+Harry stood and marched into the hallway, away from the suffocating air – as if he could escape his tormentor that way.
 It occurred to him he had never held such a long conversation with Riddle before.
 His eyes found the common room entrance and he snug past the odd late-night student.
 He needed to be with his friends.

 Hmmm.
 The red-head is better fuel, I suppose, Riddle supplied.